amilkyboi/netnate/README.md

 - Increased modularity.
 - Static site generation (thanks [Hugo](https://gohugo.io/)!).

-[^1]: No, I don't have some sort of vendetta against JS, but I do feel that it is extremely overused in today's online landscape as an exploitative tool.
-My refusal to use it stems mostly from this fact.
+[^1]: No, I don't have some sort of vendetta against JS, but I do feel that it is extremely overused in today's online landscape, many times as an exploitative tool.
+Since the KaTeX typesetting tool is built using JS, I cannot completely refrain from using JS without compromising the purpose of the website.

 ## Pages